TL;DR

 What does rank disparity mean in Rocket League?

-Rank disparity happens when players in a party are too far apart in skill level.
-If the game is too wide, the game won’t let you queue together in any competitive mode, keeping matchmaking fair and balanced.
+Rank disparity is when a party’s players are too far apart in rank, and thus skill level.
+If this gap is too wide, you will be unable to queue for competitive modes together in an effort to keep matchmaking as fair as possible.

 What ranks can play together in Rocket League?

-Players must be within three ranks of each other to queue together.
-This means a Silver III can play with a Gold III, but not with a Platinum I.
+Any player within three ranks can queue together, meaning that a Silver III player can play with God III players, but not Platinum I.

 What is the highest rank in Rocket League?